Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an **Assistant Professor** in the Department of Mathematics and Computer Science at the **University of Lethbridge**.
-My research bridges **mathematics, computer science, and public health**, with a focus on developing *compositional, interpretable, and data-driven frameworks* for modeling complex dynamic systems.
+I am an assistant professor in the Department of Mathematics and Computer Science at the University of Lethbridge.
+My work sits between mathematics, computer science, and public health, and I am especially interested in building compositional, interpretable, data-driven frameworks for complex dynamic systems.

-I aim to create new-generation modeling tools that combine the rigor of **applied category theory** with the flexibility of **machine learning** and **simulation**.
-These frameworks enable modular and transparent integration of dynamic models across scales—from individual behaviors to population-level dynamics.
+I aim to develop modeling tools that combine the rigor of applied category theory with the flexibility of machine learning and simulation.
+The goal is to make it easier to integrate models across scales, improve transparency, and support real decision-making in public health settings.

-My **Current Research Directions** include:
+My current research directions include:

-- **Compositional Dynamic Modeling** — developing categorical representations for system dynamics and agent-based models.
+- Compositional dynamic modeling — categorical and modular approaches to system dynamics and agent-based models.
-- **AI-assisted Simulation** — integrating deep learning and probabilistic reasoning into dynamic modeling workflows.
+- AI-assisted simulation — bringing learning and probabilistic reasoning into dynamic modeling workflows.
-- **Public Health Applications** — modeling infectious diseases and population health interventions to support evidence-based decision-making.
+- Public health applications — models for infectious diseases and population-level interventions.

-I am currently recruiting **M.Sc. and Ph.D. students** who are interested in **applied category theory**, **AI in public health**, or **computational modeling of complex systems**.
-Please see the [Join](/join/) page for more details, or email me directly.

 ---

+### 🎓 Graduate Opportunities

+I am currently **recruiting M.Sc. and Ph.D. students** who are interested in _applied category theory_, _AI in public health_, or _computational modeling of complex systems_.
+Please see the [Join](/join/) page for details, or contact me via email at <span style="font-family: monospace; color: #444;">firstname.lastname2 [at] uleth [dot] ca</span>.

+---

-> <p style="color: gray; font-style: italic;">“Bridging theory and application through compositional thinking.”</p>
+<p style="color: gray; font-style: italic;">“Bridging theory and application through compositional thinking.”</p>

 <!--
 **_I am currently recruiting motivated Ph.D. and M.Sc. students._**